mehmetoguzderin/UD_Old_Turkish/README.md

 # Summary

-`UD_Turkic_Tonqq` is a Turkic treebank built upon Turkic script texts or ones that are trivially convertible.
+`UD_Turkic_Tonqq` is a Turkic treebank built upon Turkic script texts or sentences that are trivially convertible.

 # Introduction